Signs Your New Girlfriend or Boyfriend Doesn't Like Your Kids

 Once we went to Bruges to meet my brother and his new girlfriend.
 Since this was a family thing she felt she couldn't refuse having the children with us on a trip.
 But when I asked the children if they would like to take a small boat trip on the 'reien' (canals), my girlfriend thought it was a stupid idea, something for mindless tourists.
 Since I felt I already made a promise to the children, I went ahead with the idea anyway.
 She turned cold and went her own way.
 The day was spoiled.
 The point here is that she couldn't have it that we would do things especially for the children.

-I would like to think that the people I love are too grown-up to be competing with children.
-But sadly, that is exactly what happened between my ex and my children.
-Often I felt as if I was put in a position to judge on who was being good and who was being bad.
+I would like to think that an adult I'm in love with would be too grown-up to compete with children, but sadly, that is exactly what happened between my girlfriend and my kids.
+Often I felt as if I was put in a position to judge who was good and who was bad.
 Not a good thing!

-That is not to say that your partner should just accept all the tricks the kids play, but they should realize that it is a better strategy to talk through the rules with you and to be sure to be on the same level with you instead of getting caught up in a fight with your child.
+That is not to say that your partner should just accept all the tricks the kids play, but they should realize that it is a better strategy to be on the same level with you instead of picking a fight with your child.
 As adults, you should form a separate subsystem in the family and be 'above' the children.
 If not, if your partner puts him or herself in the child's position, then you are alone as the parent.

 It is also a big problem when your partner and your children are competing for your attention.
 It is normal that there is a tension between the needs of your children and the needs of your partner, but it should not be played out in front of the children.
 Both your partner and your children should know when they can lay claim on you!
 Jealous reactions of your partner with your children should be a no-go!

-5. Your Partner Expects Your Children to Behave Like Adults
+6. Your Partner Expects Your Children to Behave Like Adults

 As a single parent, it is very easy to let slip the rules that your children should respect.